Student Code of Conduct and Resolution Procedures

 Panel Hearing Resolution Method

-A panel hearing provides the College with a panel of members of the College community who collectively review the case information and issue a finding of responsible or not responsible for each alleged violation, as well as sanctions to be imposed under the authority of the Office of the Dean of Student Affairs.
+A panel hearing provides the College with a panel of members of the College community who collectively review the case information and issue a finding of responsible or not responsible for each alleged violation, as well as sanctions to be imposed under the authority of the Office of the Dean of Students.
 Panel hearings are composed of three members – one student, one faculty member, and one staff member.
 Panels with diverse perspectives and experiences are desired; and panel members are selected based on scheduling availability from a pool of trained volunteers.
-The Dean of Student Affairs reserves the right to determine whether an individual is qualified to serve on panel hearings.
+The Dean of Students reserves the right to determine whether an individual is qualified to serve on panel hearings.
 The Student Conduct Officer provides training and coordinates the logistics of the panel hearing process, which may include securing or serving as an advisor to the panel.
-The College also reserves the right to have the College's legal counsel attend a hearing when deemed appropriate by the Dean of Student Affairs.
+The College also reserves the right to have the College's legal counsel attend a hearing when deemed appropriate by the Dean of Students.
 Panel hearings may be recorded.
 Recordings will be retained by the institution for the purposes of the appellate hearing body's review.

 The following outlines the general procedures for hearings.
 In order to provide the College with the most effective hearing process, the hearing body/officer reserves the right to adjust procedures as appropriate, including setting appropriate time limits, depending on the nature of the case.
 The hearing process provides the opportunities for a complainant and/or respondent to: